Skip to content

 2. How does the taxation of LLPs in India differ from sole proprietorships?

-While sole proprietorships are taxed as part of the owner’s personal income, LLPs are taxed as separate entities, combining limited liability protection with tax efficiency as part of their LLP tax advantages.
+Sole proprietorships pay tax as part of the owner’s personal income.
+LLPs pay tax as separate entities, offering limited liability protection and tax efficiency as key advantages.

 3. What documentation is required to claim LLP tax benefits in India?